daronphang/programming-resources/golang/testing/testing.md

 ## Testing package

 A test function in Go starts with Test and takes `*testing.T` as the only parameter.
+When you run a test, Go compiles and runs tests **per package** i.e. each package is compiled into its own test binary.

 When naming test functions in Go, the naming convention should focus on what is being tested rather than how it behaves.